Do you want to learn how to get backlinks? Here are 21 ways to get links. It takes hard work and persistence.

 One possibility is “search engine optimization tips.”
 This is related to conversion optimization but only loosely.
-So I would keep trying other search terms in the tool to find a better keyword.
+So we would keep trying other search terms in the tool to find a better keyword.

-Next, I inserted “split testing” into the tool and found that “AB testing” had 4,400 searches per month.
+Next, we inserted “split testing” into the tool and found that “AB testing” had 4,400 searches per month.
 That’s a good keyword to target.

 Next, go to Google (in incognito or private browsing), and search for your keyword.
 Start looking through the results to see what you’re up against:

 Don’t get put off if you see content from extremely authoritative domains ranking highly.
 Remember, the goal of this technique is to get backlinks.
 You may rank for your target term, but you may not.
 You can still get traffic and rankings for long-tail searches, and the links will help your other content as well.

 Step 2 – Create the best piece of content ever: There are many ways to improve content.
 You can make it longer, more in-depth, more trusted, better looking, or improve some other aspect of it.

 It’s important that you improve upon the content in the first few search results not by a bit, but by a lot.

 You want to be able to reach out to site owners and say that linking to your guide will improve their articles or resource pages a lot.